- recursion (n.)

 - redeem (v.)

-- early 15c., "buy back, ransom," from Middle French redemer "buy back," from Latin redimere (see redemption).
-Theological sense of "deliver from sin and spiritual death" is from c.
-1500.
+- early 15c., "buy back, ransom," also in a theological sense, "deliver from sin and spiritual death," from Old French redimer "buy back," from Latin redimere "to redeem, buy back," from red- "back" (see re-) + emere "to take, buy, gain, procure" (see exempt (adj.)).
+In Middle English Latin redimere sometimes was translated as againbuy.
 Meaning "make amends for" is from 1520s.
 Sense of "make good" (a promise, obligation, etc.) is from 1840.
 Related: Redeemed; redeeming.

 - redeemable (adj.)